Calling all Project Management Students & Educators!

 - A report & dashboard generator, to communicate project progress and to highlight milestones achieved.

-In addition to the above key attributes, a good all-in-one PM tool 1) works on whatever device you do, such as tablets and smartphones, 2) works on the PC, Mac or Linux platform and 3) can exchange data easily with enterprise tools such as Microsoft Project Server and others.
+In addition to the above key attributes, a good all-in-one PM tool 1) works on whatever device you do, such as tablets and smartphones, 2) works on the PC and Mac platform 3) can exchange data easily with enterprise tools such as Microsoft Project Server and others.

 Project Plan 365: The PM Student Tool of Choice